Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/operational/_index.md

 The KQL Database in Microsoft Fabric is a powerful tool designed for querying and analyzing large datasets.
 In the context of Contoso Hypermarket, the KQL Database is used to ingest operational data flowing from edge locations to Azure Event Hubs Namespace.
 This data includes store orders and inventory information, which is then processed and stored in the KQL Database.
 The database allows for efficient querying and analysis of this data, enabling the generation of real-time insights and reports.
 By leveraging the KQL Database, Contoso Hypermarket can quickly access and analyze critical operational data to support decision-making and operational efficiency.

-Data ingested into KQL Database is used by the Power BI reports create for operational data insights and analysis by the Contoso leadership team.
+Data ingested into the KQL Database is used by the Power BI reports created for operational data insights and analysis by the Contoso leadership team.

 - In the Fabric workspace, locate KQL Database created and click on the KQL Database name to open database details view.